Mylaana/AresExpedition/README.md

 ## Bug fix
 Cost check not working (MC can go in negative)
-Add ressource to card event triggering even if no target
+Add ressource to card event triggering even if no target Bacterial aggregate can go over 5 triggers (Eg: if it is at 4 before adding viruses and go for a +2, it adds 2 to scan then deactivate)